 Unlike most insurance policies, title insurance isn’t paid on a monthly or annual basis.
 It is simply a one-time payment.
 When you purchase your home, the balance of your policy is paid in full.

-The title insurance process can be stressful and confusing.
+The title insurance in Virginia process can be stressful and confusing.
 Fortunately at Mathis Title Company, we value our clients and make it our mission to devote personalized attention to them every step of the way.
 Our legal background lends us an advantage in understanding and facilitating a successful title transfer and providing you with optimal insurance coverage.
-For more information on how we can assist you in purchasing title insurance, contact Mathis Title Company today.
+For more information on how we can assist you in purchasing title insurance in Virginia, call Mathis Title Company at 703-214-6620 or contact us online today.